davidrevo/jenkins-git/README.md

-#A simple project to test jenkins git integration
+A simple project to test jenkins git integration

-#It should be triggered by a change
+It should be triggered by a change

+Test Webhook